Guohui-Peng/physionet-challenges-2022/README.md

 Precautions:

 1. If your computer is using Nvidia GPU acceleration for the first time, you need to confirm that you have installed the Nvidia graphics card driver.
 You may also need to install nvidia-container-runtime under Linux.
-Of course, if you have already run other Nvidia GPU accelerated projects, there is no need to reinstall.
+If you have already run other Nvidia GPU accelerated projects, there is no need to reinstall.
-For details, refer to:
+For details, please refer to:
 [How to use TensorFlow Docker](https://www.tensorflow.org/install/docker)
 [Install NVIDIA Container Toolkit for Linux](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker)
 2. To enable GPU acceleration, you need to add the parameter `--gpus all` when running docker